 The Logitech G MX518 isn't designed for travel.
 It's a wired gaming mouse that is best suited for an at-home gaming setup.
 Its non-removable wire and heaviness don't make it very portable.

 The Logitech G MX518 (2019) is a revival of the original MX518 (2005).
 The revived version has the same curvy shape, with the same Logitech G logo at the back, but it has a different design on its top.
 The revived version has a smoother look with a glossy gradient that goes from light grey to black.
 The Legendary has two side buttons, two buttons above and below the scroll wheel to increase and decrease the CPI, and a default CPI button.
 Sadly, there's no RGB lighting zone.
+If you're interested in another modern version of a classic, retro gaming mouse, check out the Microsoft Pro IntelliMouse.

 This mouse isn't great for travel due to its fairly large size and wired-only design.
 However, this shouldn't be an issue for people looking for a gaming mouse for their desk setup.